bear2b/bear_sdk_demo_ios/README.md

 The `BearHandlerProtocol` provides a mechanism for your application to handle features of `BearViewController(Objc)`.

-* Take screenshot of camera view, ignoring any overlapping UI elements.
+* Take screenshot of camera view, ignoring any overlapping UI elements;
-* Get the current state of the scanner.
+* Get the current state of the scanner;
-* Start/stop scanning.
+* Start/stop scanning;
-* Clean augmented reality view and destroy all loaded data.
+* Clean augmented reality view and destroy all loaded data;
-* Enable/disable and check current state of flash.
+* Enable/disable and check current state of flash;
 * Check the current network reachability status.

+> Note: Network reachability status check depreacted and will be removed in the future release.

->  Note: The `BearHandlerProtocol` should not be used before `BearViewController` view will be loaded.
+The `BearHandlerProtocol` should not be used before `BearViewController` view will be loaded.
 It will not trigger crash or an unexpected behaviour, but triggered action will not have any effect.
 You will receive warning message in debug output.

 ## Delegate

 The `BearDelegate` protocol provides a mechanism for your application to take action on events that occur in the `BearViewController(Objc)`.
 You can make use of these calls by assigning an object to the `BearViewController` delegate property directly or connect through Interface Builder.

-* `recognizedMarker(withId markerId: Int, assetIds: [Int])`  - Function will be executed when marker has been recognized.
+* `recognizedMarker(withId markerId: Int, assetIds: [Int])`  - Function will be executed when marker has been recognized;
-* `markerNotRecognized` - Function will be executed when timeout is reached and no one marker is recognized.
+* `markerNotRecognized` - Function will be executed when timeout is reached and no one marker is recognized;
-* `assetClicked(with assetId: Int)` - Function will be executed on click of any asset.
+* `assetClicked(with assetId: Int)` - Function will be executed on click of any asset;
-* `scannerStateChanged(_ state: BearScannerState)` - Function will be executed when BearSDK Scanner has changed state.
+* `scannerStateChanged(_ state: BearScannerState)` - Function will be executed when BearSDK Scanner has changed state;
+* `didFail(withError error: BearError)` - Function will be executed when an error occurs while the BearSDK is loading content;
 * `reachabilityStatusChanged(_ reachable: Bool)` - Function will be executed on change of reachability status.

-* `didFail(withError error: BearError)` - Function will be executed when an error occurs while the BearSDK is loading content.
+> Note: `reachabilityStatusChanged(_ reachable: Bool)` depreacted and will be removed in the future release.

 ## Advanced